Fire-control system: World War II

 Even with as much mechanization of the process, it still required a large human element; the Transmitting Station (the room that housed the Dreyer table) for HMS Hoods main guns housed 27 crew.

 Directors were largely unprotected from enemy fire.
 It was difficult to put much weight of armour so high up on the ship, and even if the armour did stop a shot, the impact alone would likely knock the instruments out of alignment.
 Sufficient armour to protect from smaller shells and fragments from hits to other parts of the ship was the limit.

 Accurate fire control systems were introduced in the early 20th century.
 Pictured, a cut-away view of a destroyer.
 The below deck analog computer is shown in the centre of the drawing and is labelled "Gunnery Calculating Position".

 The performance of the analog computer was impressive.
-The battleship during a 1945 test was able to maintain an accurate firing solution on a target during a series of high-speed turns.
+The battleship during a 1945 test was able to maintain an accurate firing solution (Note: The rangekeeper in this exercise maintained a firing solution that was accurate within a few hundred yards (or meters), which is within the range needed for an effective rocking salvo.
+The rocking salvo was used by the US Navy to get the final corrections needed to hit the target.) on a target during a series of high-speed turns.

 It is a major advantage for a warship to be able to maneuver while engaging a target.

 Night naval engagements at long range became feasible when radar data could be input to the rangekeeper.
 The effectiveness of this combination was demonstrated in November 1942 at the Third Battle of Savo Island when the engaged the Japanese battleship at a range of 8400 yd at night.
 Kirishima was set aflame, suffered a number of explosions, and was scuttled by her crew.
 She had been hit by at least nine 16 in rounds out of 75 fired (12% hit rate).

 The wreck of Kirishima was discovered in 1992 and showed that the entire bow section of the ship was missing.